0rang-3/Swift-Chat/README.md

 `/remove status`: remove your custom status

 `/partymode`: send out party emojis to celebrate an occasion

+`/pun`: send a pun in the chat room

 ## Getting Started

 ### Dependencies